igor-ka/ngcourse-next/handout/12-rxjs.md

   );
 ```

 The first line in the example above creates an observable of mouse click events on our document, ordered in time.
-Another way to refer to an observable is to call it an asynchronouse collection.
+Another way to refer to an observable is to call it an asynchronous collection.

 **The point to take home from this, is that EVERYTHING can be made into a stream using observables.**